• Skip to primary navigation

 Heck, my kids even drink this willingly, which is testament to it tasting fresh and fruity rather than vegetal.

-And because it does contain spinach, this green grape smoothie is rich in some pretty punchy nutrients, such as vitamin K, vitamin A, vitamin C, folic acid, manganese, magnesium, iron and vitamin B2.
-All of these help replenish energy and increase vitality.
+And because it does contain spinach, this green grape smoothie is rich nutrients including vitamin K, vitamin A, vitamin C, folic acid, manganese, magnesium, iron and vitamin B2.

 Ingredients